 A snapshot chain contains all snapshots of a disk.
-Each disk has one snapshot chain, and the snapshot chain ID is identical to the disk ID.
-A snapshot chain has the following information:
+Each disk has one snapshot chain , and the snapshot chain ID is identical to the disk ID.
+A snapshot chain records the reference relationships of data blocks.
+A snapshot chain has the following informatio n: